Lorentz-boosted diffusion: initial value formulation and exact solutions: General properties of the initial data

 The inequality is strict, as saturation of the uncertainty bound occurs only for Gaussian wavepackets, which do not belong to the Paley-Wiener class.
 A related constraint follows from a pointwise bound on the density profile.
 Indeed, from $|\delta n(\Tx)|\le \frac{1}{2\pi} \|\varphi\|_{L^1}=\frac{1}{2\pi}(e^{i\arg\varphi},\varphi)$ and the Cauchy-Schwarz inequality, one finds \cite{Brevig2022}

 Both bounds indicate that there is a fundamental limit to how strongly the density can be concentrated at a single location.
-If either bound is violated at a given time, a boosted observer can immediately infer that the subsequent density evolution cannot be governed solely by the diffusive sector of Fokker-Planck kinetic theory, but must involve additional, non-hydrodynamic contributions.
+If either bound is violated at a given time, a boosted observer can immediately infer that the subsequent density evolution cannot be governed solely by the diffusive sector of Fokker-Planck kinetic theory, but must involve non-hydrodynamic contributions.
+In fact, in addition to the diffusive mode, Fokker-Planck also contains two quasi-ballistic branches \cite{GavassinoFokkerPlanck2026zsz}, into which the diffusive mode is absorbed when \eqref{thebound} is violated.
+Such modes inevitably appear whenever one attempts to localize the boosted kinetic initial data over lengthscales shorter than $\Lambda^{-1}$.